VanGaigher/AirTrafficSF/README.md

 - Assessment of demand for flights to Asian destinations;
 - Strategic recommendations based on the conducted analyses.

+## Content
+- Air_Traffic_Passenger_Statistics.csv: CSV file containing data about air traffic in San Francisco Airport.
+This is a publicly available file on Kaggle.
+- Air_Traffic_tratado_final.csv: CSV file containing data after the cleaning stage.
+- PF_pyspark_FINAL.ipynb: Jupyter Notebook containing all the analyses done to cover the required topics.

 ## Tools Used
 For analysis, we employed Pandas and Pyspark.